pavatus/ait-wiki/content/blocks/detector_block.md

 The Detector Block is used for emiting redstone once it meets a specific condition it's been set to and it can only work if it is in The TARDIS.

-## How to craft The Detector Block
+## How do I craft The Detector Block

 ![The Detector Block Recipe](images/detector/recipe.png)

-## How to use The Detector Block
+## How do I use The Detector Block

 The Detector Block have 7 Modes:
 - **Orange** (If The TARDIS Power is on)